octaviookumu/v1/content/featured/ChatbotSurvey/index.md

   - jQuery
 ---

-Made in view of the oncoming election period.
+Made in view of the 2022 election period.
 This was an advertisement if form of a chatbot that would act as a survey.
 I know that is quite a mouthful.
 It recorded user responses used to gauge the public's political opinions.